PacktPublishing/Hands-On-Artificial-Intelligence-for-Beginners/chapter6/readme.md

 ## Code

-- *Chapter3.ipynb*: Follows along with the frameworks section
+- *Chapter6.ipynb*: Follows along with the the chapter

 ## Datasets

-There are no datasets for this chapter